omega8cc/boa/docs/MIGRATE-XMASS.md

 PHP 8.4 looks perfectly healthy while mis-pinned, whereas a 5.6 or 7.x site fatals.

-> **Do not skip `post-mig`, and confirm cron afterwards.** The target-side
+> **Do not skip `post-mig`.** It re-arms and restarts Solr, clears any
-> quiesce stops cron, and `post-mig` is what starts it again.
-A target left
-> without it keeps cron down, which means `clear.sh` never runs, which
-> means the box **silently stops receiving fleet updates entirely** —
-> no BOA self-update, no tool refetch, no nightly work.
-Nothing warns
+> leftover hold or standby marker, restores the five runners, and
+> reconciles the migration-proxy trust.
+Cron runs on the target for the
+> whole window by design — the per-job standby gates carry the passivity —
+> so a quiet box is NOT the expected state at any point.
+After `post-mig`,
+> verify the marker is gone (`test -e /root/.standby.cnf` must fail) and
+> the task queue drains.
+A target quiesced by pre-gate BOA bytes may still
+> have cron stopped; cutover step 15 starts it as vintage tolerance —
-> about it; the box simply goes quiet.
-Verify with `pgrep -x cron`.
+> verify with `pgrep -x cron`.

 ---